metagov/open-web-challenge/index.md

 We want to emphasize something: *entries do not have to be technical*.
 We encourage a mix of technical and social innovation---remember, blockchain itself is, at its core, a social innovation as well as a technical one!

 # Introducing the new tools of governance
+We have a ton of special governance workshops, events, and opportunities for you to train and build skills for the hackathon.
+We're also curating access to a range of tools that might help you expand your experiments.

 1. [Sputnik DAO](https://sputnik.fund/): NEAR's premier DAO technology, Sputnik DAOs offer an easy, accessible platform for collective decision-making on the blockchain
 2. [Metagov](http://docs.metagov.org/): a unified API gateway providing access to a bunch of governance services; designed to support rapid prototyping of governance experiments
 3. [SourceCred](https://sourcecred.io): SourceCred is a reputation algorithm helps communities measure and reward value creation